Noblesite/Noblesite/README.md

 # **E.M.A.
 Application**

-**Enterprise Mobility Automation (E.M.A.)** is a robust platform designed to streamline workflows for managing enterprise mobility.
-The project leverages advanced machine learning techniques, distributed processing, and a modular architecture to deliver scalable and efficient solutions.
+**E.M.A.** is a private research project focused on building scalable, AI-driven automation tools for enterprise platform that exposes REST API's.
+It combines distributed processing, LLMs, and custom pipelines to create workflows for enterprise data orchestration, QA generation, and model training.

+> ⚠️ This project is under active development and currently private.

 ---